PaulChristophel/docker-postgresql/README.md

 # PostgreSQL images for CloudNativePG

-This repository builds PostgreSQL from upstream source for use with [CloudNativePG](https://cloudnative-pg.io/).
-The same PostgreSQL release is built on several maintained Linux distributions, providing a practical range of compiler and system-library versions without relying on Linux releases that are already near the end of their support life.
+This repository builds PostgreSQL standard images from upstream source for use with [CloudNativePG](https://cloudnative-pg.io/).
+Each PostgreSQL release is built on five maintained Linux distributions, providing a practical range of compiler and system-library versions without relying on Linux releases that are already near the end of their support life.

 Published images are available from